Workspace Community Fund

 - the impact the award would have on their ability to excel in their particular field

-The Workspace Community Fund is currently accepting applications.
-The closing date for applications is Friday 10th June 2016.
+The Workspace Community Fund is currently closed for applications.

 Tel: 028 7962 8113 Email: email@example.com